voxik/culture/SYNC.md

 require File.expand_path("../culture/sync", __FILE__)
 ```

+## When all is said and done...

+Running `bundle` or `rspec` will trigger `Celluloid::Sync` automatically, without slowing you down.

+---

 ## So what does it do?

 #### It adds the gem you're in to the `$LOADPATH`.